Guinea-Bissau holds legislative elections amid political deadlock

 The former army general then threw the country into further chaos in May 2022 when he sacked the government, helping delay local elections by months.

-(Writing by Edward McAllister, Editing by Angus MacSwan)
+(Writing by Edward McAllister, Editing by Angus MacSwan and Diane Craft)

 By Alberto Dabo